US: Ohio 7th grader may be expelled for gun-shaped laser pointer

 US: Lasers used to tag UFOs?

-Rose refers to YouTube clips where handheld lasers are pointed at the detected objects.
-Writes Rose:
+Rose refers to YouTube clips where handheld lasers are pointed at moving dots of light in the sky.

 South Africa: Laser pointer strapped to archer's head, to improve shooting accuracy